How to Merge a Mission

 Prerequisites

-- All WPs have been reviewed and marked
+- All WPs have been reviewed and are

 - You have run